EvaGraceSmith/city-explorer/README.md

 * 01-26-23- Updated the card to also render a map of the city.
 * 01-26-23- added an Error Alert feature that appears when an invalid city name is entered.

+* 02-04-23 10:00pm When the user clicks the "Explore!" button, then weather data populates with accurate information.
+02-05-23- When the user clicks the "Explore!" button.
+Then the top twenty movies set in the area will be displayed in the browser

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->